quicwg/base-drafts/writeups/base-drafts.md

 code, BNF rules, MIB definitions, YANG modules, etc.
 -->

-No such formal code exists in the document set.
+No formal code exists in the document set. draft-ietf-quic-recovery contains python-like pseudo code, but not at a level of detail that lends itself to automated checking.

 ## 20. YANG